yhsesq/llm/README.md

 To use :
 Replace AWS account ID and keys as well as account number in the terraform/provider.tf if you dont want to use GitHub Secrets.
-Groq key in settings.php will also need to be replaced if the free one provided does not provide enough queries/day.
+Create AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY as repository secrets.
 Needs a my-key-pair in AWS for injecting into the machines.
 Deploys to us-west-2.

 How it works :
-The ci-cd yaml file is called by Github Actions on merge.
+The ci-cd yaml file is called by Github Actions on merge to main.
 Terraform is used to spin up the AWS environment.
 To destroy the AWS environment immediately after you can run the destroy shell script in the terraform directory as provided.